Mauricio Solís: Years abroad

 He then moved to England, signing a contract with Derby County along with compatriot Paulo Wanchope.
 His stay there was short, however, and he returned to CONCACAF in 1998, playing with Comunicaciones of Guatemala for a year.
 Solís then moved to Major League Soccer, where he played parts of the 1999 and 2000 seasons for the San Jose Clash (later San Jose Earthquakes), registering 4 goals and 1 assist in 29 starts.

 After two years in MLS, Solís returned to Costa Rica, where he signed a contract with Alajuelense.
-He played two seasons with the team, winning championships in 2000–01 and 2001–02, before looking overseas again, signing a contract with Greek club OFI Crete to join fellow Tico Rónald Gómez.
+He played two seasons with the team, winning championships in 2000–01 and 2001–02, before looking overseas again, signing a contract with Greek club OFI to join fellow Tico Rónald Gómez.
 After a year with them, Solís again returned to America, playing the 2003–04 season in Mexico for Irapuato, after being brought to the team by former coach Alexandre Guimarães, then rejoined Alajuelense and in summer 2005 returned to Comunicaciones to play alongside compatriots Rolando Fonseca, Ricardo González and Jhonny Cubero.